VitoVan/calm/README.md

 #### Event Callbacks

 These callbacks are functions that you should define.
-If you defined any of them, they will be called when the corresponding event being triggered.
+If you defined any of them, they will be called when the corresponding event was triggered.

 #### Callback `on-keydown`